peteroupc/peteroupc.github.io/colorgen.md

 color space (that is, where the smallest [color difference](#Color_Difference_and_Nearest_Colors), or `COLORDIFF`, between them is maximized as much as feasible) can be used to select visually distinct colors.
 Such colors can be pregenerated or generated at runtime.
 Here, the color difference method should be _&Delta;E\*_ ("delta E") or another color difference method that takes human color perception into account.
+(See also Tatarize, "[Color Distribution Methodology](http://godsnotwheregodsnot.blogspot.com/2012/09/color-distribution-methodology.html)".)

 <a id=Colors_as_Spectral_Functions></a>
 ## Colors as Spectral Functions